 - Salary: £48,135.00 - £50,406.00 per year

 - Position Type: Full Time

 - Hours: 36 hours per week

-Applications should be made one the myjobscotland website by 11.59pm on Sunday 22 September 2019.
-We hope to notify those we intend to interview by the Thursday of the following week with interviews to take place the week after that.
+Applications should be made through the myjobscotland website by 11.59pm on Monday 02 March 2020.
+We hope to notify those we intend to interview by the end of that week and have interviews between 18 – 20 March 2020.

-For further information please contact Anil Gupta (email@example.com)
+For further general information please contact Anil Gupta (email@example.com)